Ether Dome: The operation

 With the help of MGH surgeon Henry Jacob Bigelow, Morton persuaded Warren to allow him to try his technique on a surgical patient.
 The trial took place in the Ether Dome on October 16, 1846.
 The patient was a young printer named Gilbert Abbott, who had a vascular neck tumor.
 Previous anesthetic approaches had utilized alcohol or even a simple blow to the jaw that would render the patient unconscious.
-However, this was a more delicate surgery, and Abbot had to be tied to his chair so that he would not choke on his own blood.
+However, this was a more delicate surgery, and Abbott had to be tied to his chair so that he would not choke on his own blood.

 Morton used a newly developed apparatus, later called the Morton Etherizer, to deliver the diethyl-ether vapors, holding the mouthpiece to Abbott's lips and instructing him to breathe deeply and slowly.
 Abbott fell into an unconscious, sleeplike state within three to four minutes, and did not react when Morton made the first incision in his neck for the surgery.
 During the surgery, Warren noted that the blood of the patient was very dark, and thought that the anesthesia might be producing its effect through carbonization of the blood, a remark which was met with a burst of applause.
 Upon awakening after the surgery, he announced that he had felt a scratching sensation, but no pain.
 John Collins Warren turned to the observers and proclaimed, "Gentlemen, this is no humbug."
 Bigelow immediately published an article describing the event and the news quickly traveled to Europe and other parts of America.

 The patient

 Among the revolving door of noted physicians and important figures supposedly present on the historic Ether Day, one figure remains constant: Edward Gilbert Abbott, the man upon whom the ether and surgery was administered.
 Abbott was born in Middlesex County, MA in September 1825.
 His parents, victims of tuberculosis, left him an orphan in 1832.
-After a career as a printer and editor, in September 1846, he went in to receive a medical evaluation for a tumor he'd had on the left side of his jaw, even though it had been present his whole life and did not cause him any pain.
+After a career as a printer and editor, in September 1846, he went in to receive a medical evaluation for a tumor he had on the left side of his jaw, even though it had been present his whole life and did not cause him any pain.

 Abbott was given enough ether to make him fall unconscious; he left the hospital with an unremarkable change in the size of the tumor.
 He was assured—as he probably knew, that it was a benign growth and that he had contributed greatly to the history of medicine.
 He died in 1855 at the age of 30, leaving behind a wife, a daughter, and a son.
 The Boston Herald included a mere three sentence summary of his life and descendants in its December 1 issue.